The story is well-known in some parts of the world:

 The Merry Jesters, 1910, oil on canvas.

 Until then, so fortunate we are.

-After that it will be up to the ingenuity of our species and the wonders of our universe(s).
+After then it will be up to the ingenuity of our species, to luck, and to the wonders of the universe(s).

 Vaclav Havel, written in July 1989 as an acceptance speech when he received the Peace Prize of the German Booksellers Association.

 I have added it here because it is the case that even the new testament of Jesus Christ is not that straightforward….

 “But I’d go further and ask an even more provocative question: